Aryan-Vash/Simple-Shell-Scheduler/README.md

-# Simple Scheduler and Shell Projects
+# Simple Shell and Scheduler

 This repository contains two C-based projects: